microsoft/powerbi-powershell/src/Modules/Profile/Commands.Profile/help/Invoke-PowerBIRestMethod.md

 ```

 ### -Version
 Version of the API to include in the URL.
 Default is 'v1.0'.
+Ignored if -Url is an absolute.

 ```yaml
 Type: String